MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-compute-extended-port-acls.md

 The ACL types are not interchangeable. which means, you can’t apply an ACL with **ManagedByNC** set as **false** to NC managed objects and vice versa.

-One key difference between the two kinds of ACL is that while you need to remediate each NIC after applying ACL on non-NC objects, no such step is required in case you are applying Port ACLs on NC managed objects.
+The key difference between these two kinds of ACLs is that while you need to remediate each NIC after applying ACL on non-NC objects, no such step is required in case you are applying the port ACLs on NC managed objects.

 Also, note the difference in the priority ranges between NC managed and Non-NC managed ACL rules.

 **Here are the priority ranges**:
-- Hyper-V port ACLs:    1 - 65535
+- Hyper-V port ACLs (non-NC managed): 1 - 65535
-- SDN port ACLs:        1 - 64500
+- SDN port ACLs (NC managed):         1 - 64500

 ## Supported scenarios